atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 - "what about indigenous peoples, who traditionally hunt for meat?"
 - "what about poor people in food deserts?"

-in addition to the aforementioned rallying cry of
+when these points are quickly refuted, they'll return to the aforementioned rallying cries

 **Longtermism, philosophy, and more opaque benefits** -